Area

 Prof. Gesa Beck

-SRH Berlin University of Applied Sciences Ansys (DE)
+SRH Berlin University of Applied Sciences (DE)

-Dr. Mertol Gökelma
+Prof. Dr.-Ing.
+Mertol Gökelma

 Izmir Institute of Technology (TR)